 Learn More About This Book:

-So there you have it: Those are my top picks for the best Japanese Knitting Books in 2023.
-I hope you found what you wanted on this list — but if you didn’t, I have some related resources linked below; you’re invited to keep browsing if any of them sound interesting to you.
+So there you have it: Those are my top picks for the best Japanese Knitting Books in 2026.
+I hope you found what you wanted on this list — but in case you didn’t, I have some related resources linked below; you’re invited to keep browsing if any of them sound interesting to you.

 Knitting Tools and Supplies